SAFEGUARDING & CHILD PROTECTION

 Keeping Children Safe in Education

-Below you will find the fourth report of its kind from the NSPCC.
-It provides an overview of the child protection landscape and compiles the most robust and up-to-date child protection data in the UK.
+Below you will find the latest report from the NSPCC.
+It provides an overview of the child protection landscape and compiles the most robust and up-to-date child protection data in the UK:

 What is Prevent?

 Prevent is part of CONTEST, the Government’s strategy to address terrorism.
 The main aim of Prevent is to stop people becoming terrorists or supporting terrorism.
 Prevent focuses on all forms of terrorist threats.
 E.g. international terrorism, far right extremists (among others).